What are oil water separators?

 Hydrocyclone oil separators work by sending wastewater through a 'cyclone chamber', which applies extreme centrifugal forces.
 This intense force causes the water and oil droplets to separate.

-4. Petrol and oil Interceptor
+4. Petrol and oil Interceptor pits

 These systems typically feature two to three compartment gravity flow systems which work on the premise that hydrocarbons, petrol, and diesel float above water.
 Therefore, contaminates can be separated and skimmed from wastewater.

-Businesses and industries which use them
+Businesses and industries which need oil water separators

-Why treatment of wastewater is so important
+Why wastewater treatment is so important

 Australia's waterways and local environments are precious.
 They're vital for the preservation of Australian flora and fauna, and for ensuring our ease of access to clean and safe water.